alchemy-fr/Phraseanet-PHP-SDK/README.md

 entity.

-Please note that you can force the behavior with the third argument and pass a binary string of status as fourth argument :
+Please note that you can force the behavior with the third argument and pass a Phraseanet record status (binary string) as fourth argument :

 ```php
 $result = $loader->upload('/path/to/file.jpg', $base_id, $behavior, '1011000');